Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture

 in order to obtain the phase corrected in-phase voltage from measured $V_{x,n}$ and $V_{y,n}$ as

-which are further used to obtain the Kerr angle in the next subsection.
-Notice that it is better to use $\tilde{\delta}_n$ determined from multiple $n$-components than to use the measured $\delta_n$, because odd-harmonic signals tends to be very small and thus the measured $\delta_n$ for odd $n$ can contain various uncertainties.
+which is further used to determine the Kerr angle in the next subsection.
+Notice that it is better to use $\tilde{\delta}_n$ determined from multiple harmonic components than to use the measured $\delta_n$, because odd-harmonic signals tend to be very small and thus the measured $\delta_n$ for odd $n$ can contain uncertainties.